DFE-Digital/early-careers-framework/docs/source/npq.html.md

 ---
-title: NPQ usage
+title: NPQ course management
-weight: 3
+weight: 4
 ---

-# NPQ usage
+# NPQ course management

 The scenarios on this page show example request URLs and payloads clients can use to take actions via this API.
 The examples are only concerned with business logic and are missing details necessary for real-world usage.
 For example, authentication is completely left out.